KudoAI/chatgpt.js/docs/userguide.md

 ## sidebar `obj`

+Object related to the sidebar's behavior.

 #### isOn

 Returns a boolean value. `true` if the sidebar is open, `false` otherwise.

+Example code:

 ```js
 if (chatgpt.sidebar.isOn()) {